LevelInteractive/campaign-collector/README.md

 CampaignCollector is a small utility library that allows you to easily collect campaign parameters (`utm_` +) from a URL and store/persist them in browser storage.
 This is useful for integrating campaign data with lead generation forms and CRMs.

 > [!IMPORTANT]
-> This library does not send data to any analytics platform or 3rd party service.
-It is up to the implementor to decide how it is used.
+> This library does not send data to any analytics platform or 3rd party service by default.
+It is up to the implementor to decide how any collected data is used.

 **Features**